mosip/documentation/docs/audit-manager-developer-guide.md

 ## Overview

-[Audit-Manager](https://docs.mosip.io/1.2.0/modules/commons) module provides audit related functionalities.
+[Audit Manager](https://docs.mosip.io/1.2.0/modules/commons) module provides audit-related functionalities.

-Below is a list of tools required in Audit:
+Below is a list of tools required for auditing:

 1. JDK 11
 2. Any IDE (like Eclipse, IntelliJ IDEA)